Book an appointment

 When will the ringing in my ear go away?

-Predicting when your tinnitus will cease can be challenging.
+Predicting when your tinnitus will stop can be challenging.
 However, in most cases, symptoms tend to resolve on their own.
-Yet, if the issue persists for an extended period, it may indicate a chronic condition.
+But, if the issue persists for an extended period, it may indicate a chronic condition.
 Even so, there's a chance the ringing might spontaneously cease without intervention, though less likely.
-It's advisable to seek ear examination, particularly if the noise becomes excessively disruptive.
+It's advisable to get an ear examination, particularly if the noise becomes excessively disruptive.